drAgnieszka/19tka/README.md

 ### crontab
 Crontab is set in cronjobs.txt file that is updated each 10 minutes

+### plot_graph.sh
+Script for manual plot - input parameter is scv file - as ouutput will generate png file to working directory

 ### requirements
 #### wiring pi
 ```bash